bam4/votetolearnapp/README.md

-# JoinIn

-## Bringing Life Back to Humanities Lectures
+# JoinIn: Bringing Life Back to Humanities Lectures

 ### The Problem:
 Students and professors want more participation in humanities lectures.